qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

 > The Dürr-Høyer algorithm takes an unsorted table of integers of length N and finds the minima in O(sqrt(N)).
 > I started a project that implements this algorithm here : [https://github.com/mridulsar/DurrHoyerLibrary](https://github.com/mridulsar/DurrHoyerLibrary), contributions welcome!

-## Introduction
+### Introduction

 Hello all!
-My name is Mridul Sarkar, and I am an undergraduate at University of California Davis studying Scientific and Mathematical Computation.
+My name is Mridul Sarkar, and I am an undergraduate at University of California Davis studying Mathematics and Scientific Computation.
 I wanted to share with the community my experiences in learning about the Dürr–Høyer algorithim and creating a library for Q# implementing it.
-This project has pushed me and is still pushing me outside of my comfort zone, but learning Q# while slowly refining my quantum mechanics has been a rewarding experience.
+This project has pushed me and is still pushing me outside of my comfort zone, but learning Q# while slowly refining my quantum intution has been a rewarding experience.
 I would like to pass on what I have seen and understood in that time, as well as ask the community for feedback.
 I will likely be posting about this algorithm and library more as the library and my understanding continues developing.
 https://github.com/mridulsar/DurrHoyerLibrary.

-## The Dürr–Høyer Algorithm
+### The Dürr–Høyer Algorithm
 Say we have a table with N unsorted items where you want o find the minimul value stored in this table.
 The Dürr–Høyer Algorithm helps us solve this problem.
-It was originally proposed in ''A quantum algorithm for finding the minimum":[(1)], where it was called the 'Quantum Minimum Searching Algorithm'.
+It was originally proposed in "A quantum algorithm for finding the minimum" [(1)], where it was called the 'Quantum Minimum Searching Algorithm'.
-I'll summarize the main result below in case you don't have time to read the paper in all of its glory.
+I'll summarize the main ideas below in case you don't have time to read the paper in all of its glory.

+## QMSA
 1. Choose an integer (y) uniformly at random between 0...N-1, where N = flattened table length
 2. Repeat the following steps until time = 22.5 * sqrt(N) + 1.4 * log^2(N).
 Time can be easily captured in python using time.clock() whcih returns wall clock time since program was started.
 The time begins once we start step 2(a), if time equals the expression with N proceed to step c. <br>
    2(a) Initialize the memory as a uniform superposition of qubits.<br>